Pain and Suffering: Your Mental and Emotional Anguish After a Car Accident

 Pain and suffering is a legal term of art that refers to a certain type of damages you can recover in a personal injury lawsuit.
 Naturally, pain and suffering refers to the physical pain your injuries caused you, but it also includes many additional things:

-• The embarrassment you feel if scars, a disfigurement or the loss of a body part makes you an object of curiosity, pity or other negative attention when you go out in public
+- The embarrassment you feel if scars, disfigurement or the loss of a body part makes you an object of curiosity, pity, or other negative attention when you go out in public

-• The loss of consortium your injuries cause with regard to your relationships with your spouse and other family members
+- The loss of consortium your injuries cause about your relationships with your spouse and other family members

 Types of Personal Injury Damages